Why do I need to submit financial documents?

 Your financial documents will be reviewed by CSU to determine your ability to meet the financial obligation while you are attending the University.
 If your financial documents are not approved or if there are additional questions, you will be notified by email.

-United States Citizenship and Immigration Services (USCIS) requires that you obtain a release from your current institution before your new I-20 is issued.
-Once you are admitted to Cleveland State University and receive your admission letter, please contact your immigration advisor at your current school and requested that your I-20 be transferred to Cleveland State University.
+United States Citizenship and Immigration Services (USCIS) requires that you obtain a release from your current institution before your new Form I-20 is issued.
+Once you are admitted to Cleveland State University and receive your admission letter, please contact your immigration advisor at your current school and request that your SEVIS record be transferred to Cleveland State University.

 A married student who plans to bring his/her dependents will require an additional $3,500 for the spouse, $2,000 for the 1st child, and $1,500 for each additional child.
 These amounts should be added to the total number under the appropriate column.
 Additional insurance for family of F1 students is optional, but highly recommended.
 F2 dependents are not permitted to work or enroll in classes.